Royal Osteoporosis Society

 The Royal Osteoporosis Society (ROS), formerly the National Osteoporosis Society, established in 1986, is the only UK-wide charity dedicated to improving the prevention, diagnosis and treatment of osteoporosis.
-It is based in Camerton, Somerset, England.
+It is based in Bath, Somerset, England.

 By the 1990s, the charity received a significant increase in membership, and its campaigns were making the disease better known in the UK.
 Through the organisation, the number of bone scanning units in the country has increased.

 The website states: "We provide information, support and networks for people living with osteoporosis, and work with healthcare systems to improve diagnosis and care.
 Our sight is firmly set on a future where no one is affected by osteoporosis."

 Purpose

 The charity focuses on the bone disease osteoporosis, which is a fragile bone condition and can lead to painful and debilitating broken bones, particularly of the wrist, hip and spine.
 Broken bones are also known as fractures.
 Often these occur from just a minor bump or fall and many such breaks could have been prevented with earlier diagnosis and treatment.

 The society works on behalf of all those affected by the condition, to raise awareness and understanding of osteoporosis among the general public and health professionals.
 Its aim is to prevent future fractures and help and support people living with the condition today.

 It is estimated that over three million people in Britain are affected by osteoporosis, causing around 500,000 broken bones every year.